syncfusion-content/wpf-docs/wpf/SfDiagram/Connector.md

 * If any changes made in the source thumb of the connector ,`ConnectorSourceChangedEvent` will notify the DragState, Connector Item with its old and new values.To explore about arguments ,please refer to [ChangedEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ConnectorChangedEventArgs.html) .

-* If any changes made in the target thumb of the connector ,`ConnectorTargetChangedEvent` will notify the DragState, Connector Item with its old and new values.To explore about arguments, please refer to [ChangedEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ConnectorChangedEventArgs.html) .
+* If any changes made in the target thumb of the connector ,`ConnectorTargetChangedEvent` will notify the DragState and CauseValue Connector Item with its old and new values.
+* Unknown- On dragging the target thumb of available connector, will notify the Cause as `UnKnown`.
+* Drawing- On drawing a connector in an Element will notify the Cause as `Drawing`.

+To explore about arguments, please refer to [ChangedEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ConnectorChangedEventArgs.html) .

 * If any changes made in the segment of the connector,`ConnectorEditingEvent` will notify the DragState, Item and ThumbType.To explore about arguments, please refer to [ConnectorEditingEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ConnectorEditingEventArgs.html) .